2021 Onawa Dragway Handbook

-- Track manager/race director reserves the right to use a deck of cards, poker chips, dice or other means to set pairings first round.
+- Track manager/race director reserves the right to use a deck of cards, poker chips, dice or other means to set pairings in the first round.

 - Double entry is allowed during IHRA Summit SuperSeries points race if you enter two different categories.

 - Double Entries are allowed in non points race events.
 This includes same category entries.Double entries will be called to the lanes first .
 Single entries will be called second.
 Please communicate to staging that you are double entered.

 Accutime Cross Talk Tree (CCT)

 - If your class has a Cross Talk tree, the top bulb on the starting tree will flash on in both lanes at the same time, then continue down in the slower vehicles lane.

 - The bulb will remain on for the quicker vehicles, then count down, as normal.

 - If you DO NOT wish to have the tree Cross Talk to your lane when you are the quicker vehicle, place an “N” with a circle around it behind your DIAL-IN to deactivate.

 - No reruns, as the final responsibility is that of the racer to make sure that the stager knows you have an N for no cross talk .

 - CCT applies only to Top and Box.